gabmeow/CubixOS/README.md

 # CHANGELOG
 - Changes:
-  - Removed bugged buffer (I'll re-add it once i unbugged it)
+  - Added a partial fix for the buffer
 - Coming in the future:
   - Buffer
   - Full command-line UI